Veterans Agency

 The Veterans Agency was an Executive Agency of the UK government's Ministry of Defence (MoD).
 It was amalgamated into the Service Personnel and Veterans Agency (SPVA) on 2 April 2007 under the brand Veterans-UK.

+History

 It was formerly known as the "War Pensions Agency" and was part of the Department of Social Security.
 When, in 2001, the latter was reorganised into the Department for Work and Pensions, the War Pensions Agency became an Executive Agency of the Ministry of Defence and, in 2003, changed its name to the Veterans Agency.